Fresh* Sheets Kathedral – Friendly boutique guesthouse next door to Old Town’s cathedral.

 - Dubrovnik Day Tours – If you want to maximize your time in the Balkans, Dubrovnik is ideally placed for day trips to other countries in the region.
 Day tours with licensed guides take you to Kotor, Montenegro, Sarajevo, Bosnia, and Mostar, Herzegovina.
 They also offer specialized wine tours.
 Pickup from your hotel.

-- Lokrum Island – Head to the dock at the east end of the Stradun (0.1 mile, 2-minute walk) to catch a 10-minute ferry to Lokrum Island, a forested retreat that’s a protected nature reserve.
+- Lokrum Island – Head to the dock at the east end of the Stradun (0.1 mile) to catch a 10-minute ferry to Lokrum Island, a forested retreat that’s a protected nature reserve.
 You can swim off the rocky ledges (no beaches here) or in the small saltwater lake known as the Dead Sea, visit the Benedictine monastery, and check out the cloister garden where a reception was held for Daenerys in Qarth in the Game of Thrones.

 - Dubrovnik Walking Tours – Engaging tours of Old Town, from themed Game of Thrones filming location tours to classic ones focusing either on the Balkan wars, the city walls, or Old Town’s architectural highlights.
 Tours depart from the Onofrio Fountain, just inside Pile Gate, a 4-minute walk (0.2 mile).

 - Adriatic Kayak Tours – Sea kayak and SUP (stand-up paddleboarding) tours, as well as cycling and hiking tours for active travelers.
 Departures from their office, a short walk from Old Town through Pile Gate.
-11-minute walk (0.5 mile).
+(0.5 mile).

 - Dubrovnik Boat Tours – This reliable operator runs day trips to the neighboring Elafiti islands: Koločep, Šipan, and Lopud, complete with stops to swim in the sea and sightseeing on the islands.
 Lunch and drinks included in the price.
-Departures from the Old Town port, a 9-minute drive (2.5 miles).
+Departures from the Old Town port, a 10-minute drive (2.5 miles).

 Best Nearby Restaurants

 - Bota Šare Oyster & Sushi Bar – Slurp a dozen Ston oysters or tuck into some shrimp tartare or creative sushi rolls at this stylish eatery, partly hidden in a medieval tunnel.
-1-minute walk (100m).
+(100m).

 - Gradska Kavana Arsenal – Right near Old Town’s Luža Square, this venerable restaurant, dating back to 1895, is perfect for people-watching and is open all day.
 Menu varies depending on what’s fresh and seasonal but you can always count on generous servings of fish, meat, and pasta.
-1-minute walk (100m).
+(100m).

 - Bistro Tavulin – With its outdoor tables scattered along the alleyway behind the Church of St Blaise, this bistro is locally known for its fresh takes on traditional recipes such as octopus ragout with beans and polenta, slow-cooked veal, and grilled catch of the day.
 Busy, informal, and good for lunch or dinner.
-1-minute walk (150m).
+(150m).

 - Azur – Hip Eurasian restaurant where locally-sourced Mediterranean ingredients are transformed into pork belly tacos, creamy Singapore-style seafood laksa, fish tartar with an Asian twist, and more.
 Worth reserving ahead for dinner.
-2-minute walk (0.1 mile).
+(0.1 mile).

 - Forty Four – Sit in the atmospheric stone-walled dining room or the lantern-hung tunnel and order from a succinct menu of traditional and contemporary Dalmatian dishes that might include truffled risotto and grilled catch of the day with polenta.
 Reservations recommended.
-2-minute walk (0.1 mile).
+(0.1 mile).

 - Taj Mahal – In spite of the name, this is actually a Bosnian restaurant, tucked away down a tiny street.
 Grilled meats are the specialty here; go for the mixed grill or some flavorful lamb chops.
-2-minute walk (0.1 mile).
+(0.1 mile).

 - Lajk Restaurant – The pick of the restaurants that are lined along Ul.
 Prieko, Lajk specializes in classic Dalmatian cuisine, from mussels in wine sauce and grilled seabass to homemade pasta.
 Family-friendly, busy, casual.
-3-minute walk (0.1 mile).
+(0.1 mile).

 - Proto – One of Old Town’s culinary highlights, Proto is an elegant seafood restaurant dating back to 1886.
 Come here for oysters au gratin, Dalmatian-style shrimp, homemade truffled pasta with seafood, and stellar fish dishes.
 Romantic ambience, perfect for romancing your sweetie.
-3-minute walk (0.2 mile).
+(0.2 mile).

 - Restaurant 360° – Michelin-starred fine dining near Ploče Gate with panoramic views over the harbor from its setting on top of the city walls.
 Romantic ambience and Modern European dishes.
 Book ahead and dress nice.
-3-minute walk (0.2 mile).
+(0.2 mile).

 - Lucin Kantun – Taking inspiration from Dalmatian home cooking and putting a fine spin on it, this homey place serves the likes of spinach-and-goats-cheese-stuffed flaky pastry, plus grilled fish and seafood, depending on what’s fresh and seasonal.
 Tapas-style small plates, casual, relaxed.
-5-minute walk (0.2 mile).
+(0.2 mile).

 - Nautika Restaurant – This much-lauded restaurant overlooking Fort Lawrence and the bay by Pile Gate is one of Dubrovnik’s best.
 The dishes are refined takes on Dalmatian classics, the service is top-notch, and it’s hard to find a more romantic spot in town.
 Smart-casual dress code.
 Book ahead.
-6-minute walk (0.3 mile).
+(0.3 mile).

 Best Nearby Bars & Breweries

 - BARD Mala Buža – Nestling beneath the south wall of Old Town, this is the offshoot of the super-popular Buža bar.
 Another favorite sunset-watching spot with the bonus of a shaded terrace.
-2-minute walk (0.1 mile).
+(0.1 mile).

 - Beer Factory Dubrovnik – Perch in the beer garden out back or under the vaulted ceiling of the main bar and choose from the extensive menu of Croatian craft beers.
-2-minute walk (0.1 mile).
+(0.1 mile).

 - Soul Caffe & Rakija Bar – The subtly-lit interior and creeper-covered terrace in the narrow street outside make for an atmospheric drinking spot, whether you’re here for a cocktail or a coffee.
 Live music on some nights.
-2-minute walk (0.1 mile).
+(0.1 mile).

 - Buža – This cliffside terrace bar enjoys awesome views of the Adriatic sea from its location at the south end of Old Town.
 Rather pricey bottled drinks only; it’s the sunset views that you’re paying for.
-3-minute walk (0.1 mile).
+(0.1 mile).

 - Malvasija Wine Bar – Thimble-sized wine bar, named after a local dry white wine from Konavle vineyards, aiming to introduce you to local grape varieties such as Plavac, Vranac, and Grk.
 Cheese platters and other light bites available.
-3-minute walk (0.1 mile).
+(0.1 mile).

 - Exit Rock Caffe – With walls covered with posters of classic album covers and photos of rock stars, this is Dubrovnik’s original rocker hangout.
 Good for cheap beers and a heavy soundtrack.
-3-minute walk (0.1 mile).
+(0.1 mile).

 - D’Vino Wine Bar – Pint-sized wine bar offering top-notch Croatian wines by the glass or bottle.
 You can also opt for a flight of wines and supplement it with a charcuterie or local cheese platter.
-4-minute walk (0.2 mile).
+(0.2 mile).

 - Glam Cafe – Most Croatian craft brewers are represented at this snug bar opposite D’Vino Wine Bar, along with international beer classics such as Brewdog’s Punk IPA.
 Handful of tables in the narrow street outside.
-5-minute walk (0.2 mile).
+(0.2 mile).

 Best Nearby Cafes